jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Section 18 does not prevent the Commissioner divulging or communicating any matter or thing or producing in any court any document, that the Commissioner considers desirable for the purposes of any investigation into any suspected offence or prosecution under the Crimes Act 1961, where the investigation or prosecution is in relation to any tax imposed or payable or any refund made or claimed under the Goods and Services Tax Act 1985, and any such matter or thing shall be deemed to be divulged or communicated and any such document shall be deemed to be produced for the purpose of carrying into effect the Goods and Services Tax Act 1985.

 ### 6 Civil recovery action
-Section 18 does not prevent communicating to any authorised person (as defined in section 98(1) of the Criminal Proceeds (Recovery) Act 2009) any information required for the purpose specified in subsection (2)﻿(b) of that section.
+(1) Despite section 18, the Commissioner may disclose to an authorised person, as defined in section 98(1) of the Criminal Proceeds (Recovery) Act 2009, either or both of the following:
+  (a) information about a person (person A) for the purpose specified in section 98(2)﻿(b)﻿(i) of that Act:
+  (b) updated information for the purposes of ensuring the information disclosed under paragraph (a) remains accurate and up to date.
+(2) In this clause, updated information means information that— (a) relates to the information previously disclosed under subclause (1)﻿(a); and (b) is readily available to the Commissioner; and (c) does not include information about any person not referred to in the disclosure under subclause (1)﻿(a), unless—
+    (i) that person is person A’s employer or financial services provider; and (ii) the Commissioner has previously disclosed information related to person A’s employment or financial services provider relationship; and
+    (iii) the information is personal information.
+(3) In this clause, personal information means the following information about a person:
+  (a) information that identifies the person:
+  (b) their date of birth (if applicable):
+  (c) their contact details.

 ### 7 Offences under revenue laws
 Section 18 does not prevent the Commissioner divulging or communicating any matter or thing to the Director of the Serious Fraud Office, or producing in any court any document, that the Commissioner considers desirable for the purposes of any investigation or prosecution in relation to any suspected Inland Revenue offence, and any such matter or thing shall be deemed to be divulged or communicated, and any such document shall be deemed to be produced, for the purpose of carrying into effect the revenue laws or any other enactment imposing taxes or duties payable to the Crown.